Nervosys/Botnix/docs/languages-frameworks/beam.section.md

 ###### mix2nix {#mix2nix}

-`mix2nix` is a cli tool available in nixpkgs. it will generate a nix expression from a mix.lock file.
+`mix2nix` is a cli tool available in botpkgs. it will generate a nix expression from a mix.lock file.
 It is quite standard in the 2nix tool series.

 Note that currently mix2nix can't handle git dependencies inside the mix.lock file.
 If you have git dependencies, you can either add them manually (see [example](https://github.com/nervosys/Botnix/blob/master/pkgs/servers/pleroma/default.nix#L20)) or use the FOD method.